timescale/timescaledb/sql/updates/README.md

-The source and target versions are found in be found in the file `version.config` file in the root of the source tree, where `version` is the source version and `update_from_version` is the target version.
+The source and target versions are found in be found in the file `version.config` file in the root of the source tree, where `version` is the source version and `downgrade_to_version` is the target version.
+Note that we have a separate field for the downgrade.

 A downgrade file consists of:
 - A prolog that is retrieved from the target version.